Oktoberfest beer and soft pretzels

-The List: Best German Beer, According to Experts
+Top 5 German Beers, According to Experts

 1. Paulaner Oktoberfest Märzen

-Apparently Paulaner beer is everyone’s favorite since it appears on nearly every list of best Oktoberfest beers.
+Apparently, Paulaner beer is everyone’s favorite since it appears on nearly every list of best Oktoberfest beers.
 “My favorite German Oktoberfest beer is Paulaner Oktoberfest Bier,” shares a reviewer from Vine Pair.
 “In 2016, I got to visit their fest hall in Munich.
 It’s super light-bodied and full-flavored, with notes of honey-like Pilsner malt sweetness and fresh herbal hops.
 It is thirst quenching but complex, great for party drinking.
 In the U.S., I love drinking AleSmith’s annual Fest beer AleSchmidt Oktoberfest.
 With a slight bread crust and a hint of caramel flavors, it’s dry and crisp.
 AleSmith has been working on this for years, and it shows with balance and quality.”

 Paulaner Oktoberfest Märzen